ahtrahddis/ahtrahddis.github.io/source/content/info.md

 ``ns |at| mahasivipassana |dot| com``

-If you found a typo or wrong formatting or any other issue on an e-book, apart from sending an email, you can fork the relevant github repository, make changes and submit a pull request.
+If you found a typo or wrong formatting or any other issue, apart from sending an email, you can fork the relevant github repository, make changes and submit a pull request.

 &nbsp;
 ## Website